TAJAMUL11/TAJAMUL11/README.md

 # Hi there! 👋

 Welcome to my coding corner!
-I'm TAJAMUL FAROOZ WANI, an aspiring web developer with a passion for turning ideas into interactive web projects.
+I'm TAJAMUL WANI, Front-end developer with a passion for turning ideas into interactive web projects.

 🌐 **Web Enthusiast:** I love building web applications and exploring the ever-evolving landscape of web development.